corinnechoo/simple-wiki-app/README.md

+# simple-wiki-app

-# API for querying simple wikipedia data
+API for querying simple wikipedia data

 Consists of 2 endpoints
 1. For querying a database with a raw sql query